kassidyr/Challenge1/urban-octo-telegram/README.md

 Clone your starter code
 Refactor the code to meet Acceptance Criteria
-Make sure your work meets the full list of grading requirements Follow the instructions to submit your CHallenge for review
+Make sure your work meets the full list of grading requirements Follow the instructions to submit your Challenge for review

 ## Acceptance Criteria